bjchris32/bjchris32.github.io/_draft/2024-07-29-setup-first-test-in-MERN.markdown

   It is possible to that a users would have multi-million records.
 But, the habit should keep in the database for up to 10000 years.
 It would be an overkill to use one-to-squillions.
 As a result, we use one-to-many to explain the relationship between habit and logs.

+## Take away:
+  * Takeaway from the rules of thumb in MongoDB design
+  > * Embed the N side if the cardinality is one-to-few and there is no need to access the embedded object outside the context of the parent object.
+  > * Use an array of references to the N-side objects if the cardinality is one-to-many or if the N-side objects should stand alone for any reasons.
+  > * Use a reference to the One-side in the N-side objects if the cardinality is one-to-squillions.

 ## reference resources:

 [MongoDB schema best practice]: https://www.mongodb.com/blog/post/6-rules-of-thumb-for-mongodb-schema-design